LarsIndresaeter/radio-arduino/README.md

 ## quick start guide

 1. Connect a rf-arduino into the usb port.
-For the rest of the steps `/dev/ttyUSB0` is assumed as the device file.
+For the rest of the guide `/dev/ttyUSB0` is assumed as the device file.
 2. Start dockerapp: `docker run -it --device=/dev/ttyUSB0 radio-arduino:1.6.0 bash`.
    More images on [dockerhub](https://hub.docker.com/r/lars32/radio-arduino).